rovinapinto/otree_MPI/README.md

   - https://groups.google.com/g/otree
   - https://github.com/oTree-org/oTree

-Please refer to the licenese for information on copyright and citation.
+Please refer to the license for information on copyright and citation.